standard-for-public-code/standard-for-public-code/introduction.md

 * can’t change their software to reflect changing policy or take advantage of new technology
 * don’t have access to their data as it's locked in to systems
-* are asked to pay ever increasing licence fees
+* are asked to pay ever increasing license fees

 ### Technological sovereignty and democratic accountability